 Isn’t this the cutest thing in the world?
 [Image Credit: Rcamboim, under license Attribution 2.0 Generic (CC BY 2.0)]

-from the floating islands, we were taken to the Isla de Taquile (Taquile Island)
+From the floating islands, we were taken to the Isla de Taquile (Taquile Island)

 Again, the islanders were waiting for us at the point where the boats disembarked.
 We hiked up a steep stony path behind them.
-Everyone strode with sure steps but I was spellbound by the view ahead.
+Everyone strode with sure steps, but I was spellbound by the view ahead.

 We gorged on a quinoa soup, bread, and fried trout fished fresh from Titicaca (and to say trout was introduced to Titicaca).

 Often praised for protecting their community, Taquile islanders don’t allow outsiders to stay overnight.
 Having witnessed how travelers influence local cultures in both good and bad ways, I wasn’t unhappy when we were escorted back to the boat.
-We then headed to our last island of the day and our stay for the night.
+We headed to our last island of the day and our stay for the night.

 That Starry Night on the Isla De Amantani, Puno